edengugsa/Q-Game/Q/Planning/state.md

 Game state should have
 * The game Board where referee will place tiles
-* Each of the client’s tiles
+* Each of the player’s tiles
 * Spare tiles for the referee to exchange to the players

 The GameState data-representation needs to include the following fields;